-Use the following information to help you locate components.
+The following information will help you locate components.
 Use it as a reference when you need to install options or connect input/output devices.

 Internal View

 The following illustration shows the internal view of your computer as seen from the front.
 For information on removing the cover, see "Disconnecting Cables and Removing the Cover" on page 6.